drublic/css-modal/README.md

 The `id` attribute is the one which identifies the modal.
 You can link to this ID from everywhere.

-> Please not that the ID cannot include the `/` character since this one is needed for identifying stacked modals.
+> Please note that the ID cannot include the `/` character since this one is needed for identifying stacked modals.

 Using header and footer is optional.
 Just remove the tags if you don't want them